ey7/project1/readme.md

 5. There was no margin between the top of the about section.
 6. There was no margin on the contact form at mobile view and the content was squashed up against the side of the browser window.
 7. On medium screen sizes the span text in the nav bar was making the nav bar look cluttered.
+8. On Ipad potrait size, the footer was not on the bottom of the contact page, but was floating in the middle underneath the form.
+9. I also realised that I had no favicon for the website.

 ## Investigation and resolution of issues